vjetten/openlisem/docs/source/using-openlisem/manual/Running-OpenLISEM.md

 ## Container to run OpenLISEM

-To run OpenLISEM on a high performance computing cluster (HPC), it can be convenient to have the model within a container which can easily be distributed, including all dependencies etc. This is available at: https://git.wur.nl/comme002/singularity-openlisem
+To run OpenLISEM on a high performance computing cluster (HPC), it can be convenient to have the model within a container which can easily be distributed, including all dependencies etc. This is available at: [apptainer openlisem](https://git.wur.nl/comme002/singularity-openlisem)